-"The subject-matter of the dispute are acts of Canada by which it has violated its international obligation banning the use of force against another State, the obligation not to intervene in the internal affairs of another State, the obligation not to violate the sovereignty of another State, the obligation to protect the civilian population and civilian objects in wartime, the obligation to protect the environment, the obligation relating to free navigation on international rivers, the obligation not to use prohibited weapons, the obligation not to deliberately inflict conditions of life calculated to cause the physical destruction of a national group";
+"The subject-matter of the dispute are acts of the Kingdom of Spain by which it has violated its international obligation banning the use of force against another State, the obligation not to intervene in the internal affairs of another State, the obligation not to violate the sovereignty of another State, the obligation to protect the civilian population and civilian objects in wartime, the obligation to protect the environment, the obligation relating to free navigation on international rivers, the obligation regarding fundamental human rights and freedoms, the obligation not to use prohibited weapons, the obligation not to deliberately inflict conditions of life calculated to cause the physical destruction of a national group";

-2. Whereas in the said Application Yugoslavia refers, as a basis for the jurisdiction of the Court, to Article 36, paragraph 2, of the Statute of the Court and to Article IX of the Convention on the Prevention and Punishment of the Crime of Genocide, adopted by the General Assembly of the United Nations on 9 December 1948 (hereinafter the "Genocide Convention");

-3. Whereas in its Application Yugoslavia states that the claims submitted by it to the Court are based upon the following facts:
+- 2. Whereas in the said Application Yugoslavia refers, as a basis for the jurisdiction of the Court, to Article 36, paragraph 2, of the Statute of the Court and to Article IX of the Convention on the Prevention and Punishment of the Crime of Genocide, adopted by the General Assembly of the United Nations on 9 December 1948 (hereinafter the "Genocide Convention"); - 3.
+Whereas in its Application Yugoslavia states that the claims submitted by it to the Court are based upon the following facts:

-"The Government of Canada, together with the Governments of other Member States of NATO, took part in the acts of use of force against the Federal Republic of Yugoslavia by taking part in bombing targets in the Federal Republic of Yugoslavia.
+"The Government of the Kingdom of Spain, together with the Governments of other Member States of NATO, took part in the acts of use of force against the Federal Republic of Yugoslavia by taking part in bombing targets in the Federal Republic of Yugoslavia.
 In bombing the Federal Republic of Yugoslavia military and civilian targets were attacked.
 Great number of people were killed, including a great many civilians.
 Residential houses came under attack.
 Numerous dwellings were destroyed.
 Enormous damage was caused to schools, hospitals, radio and television stations, cultural and health institutions and to places of worship.
 A large number of bridges, roads and railway lines were destroyed.
 Attacks on oil refineries and chemical plants have had serious environmental effects on cities, towns and villages in the Federal Republic of Yugoslavia.
 The use of weapons containing depleted uranium is having far-reaching consequences for human life.
 The above-mentioned acts are deliberately creating conditions calculated at the physical destruction of an ethnic group, in whole or in part.
-The Government of Canada is taking part in the training, arming, financing, equipping and supplying the so-called 'Kosovo Liberation Army'";
+The Government of the Kingdom of Spain is taking part in the training, arming, financing, equipping and supplying the so-called 'Kosovo Liberation Army'";